alan-y/r-resources-tips/docs/03-Efficiency.md

 If you think about just these questions carefully enough before extracting data, often the amount of data you actually download into R will be much smaller compared with extracting an entire database into R (particularly if the database is very large).
 Working with this smaller amount of data can often already result in large efficiency gains from both a memory-management and processing perspective (less data gets loaded into R and performing data processing on smaller objects can be much faster).

 You can go further than this and think about whether or not you can aggregate data before bringing it into R. This is a particularly good idea when extracting *non-aggregated* records would still result in extracting huge amounts of data (even after carefully considering some the questions mentioned above).
 In SQL, this is usually done using `GROUP BY`, combined with something like `COUNT`.
+If you are already familiar with SQL, you can take advantage of this in RStudio as [SQL code chunks can be used directly within RMarkdown](https://irene.rbind.io/post/using-sql-in-rstudio).

 ### Extracting Data from SMRA